braintripping/cljs-live/README.md

 ### Part II: consume dependency bundles in the browser.

-The second part of `cljs-live` is a small library of functions for use _in the browser_.
+How do we use the bundles created in Part I?

 **Feeding files to the compiler**

 There are two important functions in `cljs-live.compiler` that probably everyone using this tool would use:

-* `load-bundles!` downloads precompiled bundles created by the bundle script, and merges them into a single local cache (kind of like a fake 'classpath').
+* `add-bundle!` adds a bundle created by the bundle script to a local cache
-* `load-fn` can then be passed as the :load function to `cljs.js` eval/compile functions, and will correctly resolve namespaces to the precompiled sources in the bundle cache.
+* `load-fn` should be passed as the :load function to `cljs.js` eval/compile functions, and will correctly resolve namespaces to assets in the cache.

 **Eval!**